castcasino/web/README.md

 ## Virtual Machine

-The Nexa Games Engine (NGE) is a cross-chain, high-throughput virtual machine run by the Validators that secure the network.
+The Nexa Games Engine (NGE) is a cross-app-chain, high-throughput virtual machine run by the Validators that power & secure the network.

 ### Supported Appchain Networks